apify/apify-docs/content/docs/integrations/slack.md

 ![Use Apify from Slack]({{@asset integrations/images/slack-apify-message.webp}})

-When an actor doesn’t require you to fill in any input fields, you can run it by simply typing `/apify run [actor name]`.
+When an actor doesn’t require you to fill in any input fields, you can run it by simply typing `/apify call [actor name]`.

 You’re all set!
 If you have any questions or need help, feel free to reach out to us on our [Discord channel](https://discord.com/invite/jyEM2PRvMU).